Baffert: Antifungal meds given to Medina Spirit had steroid - WHIZ News

 Baffert said at a news conference Sunday at Churchill Downs that he did not know how the substance made its way into the colt’s system.

-Lawyer Craig Robertson said the plan is still for Medina Spirit to run in the Preakness on Saturday.
-The horse and stablemate Concert Tour arrived at Pimlico Race Course on Monday and jogged on the track Tuesday morning, though Baffert does not plan to be in Baltimore for the race and put assistant Jimmy Barnes in charge.
+Medina Spirit drew the No. 3 post in a field of 10 horses for the Preakness, attempting to win the first two legs of the Triple Crown with a giant asterisk.
+He is the 5-2 morning line favorite, though actually Medina Spirit getting to the starting gate Saturday is pending additional tests that Maryland Racing chief veterinary officer Dr. Dionne Benson expects back Friday.

-The Preakness post position draw for the anticipated field of 10 is scheduled for Tuesday afternoon.
+As is the case in Kentucky, no level of betamethasone is allowed in a horse’s system going into a race in Maryland, so the presence of it could lead to Medina Spirit being scratched.

-Preakness officials said they were reviewing the facts before deciding on Medina Spirit’s entry.
-Robertson told The Associated Press he planned to file a restraining order to prevent the Preakness from barring Medina Spirit if that was the decision that was made.
+Medina Spirit and stablemate Concert Tour arrived at Pimlico Race Course on Monday and jogged on the track Tuesday morning, though Baffert does not plan to be in Baltimore for the race and put assistant Jimmy Barnes in charge.

 “Medina Spirit earned his Kentucky Derby win, and my pharmacologists have told me that 21 picograms of betamethasone would have had no effect on the outcome of the race,” Baffert said.
 “Medina Spirit is a deserved champion, and I will continue to fight for him.”